LupuC/Steam-Web-Idler-V2/README.md

 Enhanced Web App for boosing hours on steam (idler).
 This can be ran as a paid service.
 For more, please contact me.

+This isn't the final product, since I'm testing new things (such as MongoDB instead of MySQL)

 ## Requirements